paulmoonen/gameoflife/README.md

 A traditional math pastime.
 Simple rules can produce amazing patterns in time and pace...

-This program opens up a window with an empty, clickale area, and several buttons below.
+This program opens up a window with an empty, clickable area, and several buttons below.

-The cells in a ( 30 x 30 ) grid can be either 'alive' (black) or 'dead' (white).
+The cells ( in a 30 x 30 grid ) can be either 'alive' (black) or 'dead' (white).
 Click a spot in the clickable area, to toggle the status of the cell right there, and to make all kinds of patterns and clusters of 'alive' cells.
 This is the first generation of 'alive' cells.

 A simple set of rules, using the statuses of the neighbouring cells, determines whether a specific cell will come alive, will stay alive, or will die, in the next generation.

+Slick on the Next Generation button to see what will happen to the pattern.

 buttons: